boyic-git/Arduino-BLE-Switch/README.md

 # Arduino-BLE-Switch
-A minimal application of BLE switch for Arduino
+A minimal ios application of BLE switch for Arduino (with Arduino code)